kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 <span id="scrollspy-item-4"></span>
 ## Putting All Together
-Now that we know both mean and variance, we can start talking about the normal distribution, and fitting a *curve* on our data to calculate some probabilities.
+Now that we know both mean and variance, we can start talking about the *normal distribution*, and fitting a *curve* on our data to calculate some probabilities.
 There are many different probability distributions, however, I just want to make a gentle introduction to normal distribution to have an idea about how to use mean and variance.
 A curve gives us the same information that a